 Your responses should ideally be received by Dudley Council before 5pm on 12th June 2015.
 The Council may not accept your representation if it is received after this date.

 View the A to Z of Locally Listed Buildings in Dudley

 You can find out if a property you are interested in is locally listed by using the A-Z listing of the locally listed buildings in Dudley.
 To search, you can enter the name of the address into the keyword search box below, or search by district or SMR number.
 Alternatively click the show all link for information about the whole Borough.

-If you cannot find the information that you are looking for, please contact us or ask at the reception desk at the Directorate of the Urban Environment, 3 St James's Road, Dudley.
+If you cannot find the information that you are looking for, please contact us using the details below.

 Further information on each of the buildings or structures on Dudley’s Local List can be found on the national Heritage Gateway website by entering the required street name or SMR number into the ‘quick search’ facility - and then scrolling down to ‘Local Records’, scrolling to and clicking on ‘Dudley Historic Environment Record’ and then selecting the required record.
 The Heritage Gateway website is available at Heritage Gateway